-The spinal-cord runs through seven vertebrae, these are called the cervical vertebrae, commonly abbreviated to C1 - C7.
-In most cases somebody who has damaged their spinal-cord in the upper region of their neck suffers a far serious paralysis than somebody who damaged their spinal-cord further down in the neck region.
-Not every injury is the same, even if the level of injury is identical, the severity of the paralysis is governed by how severely the spinal-cord has been traumatised.
-A complete break to the spinal-cord normally results in complete paralysis below the level of injury.
+The spinal cord runs through seven vertebrae, these are called the cervical vertebrae, commonly abbreviated to C1 - C7.
+In most cases, somebody who has damaged their spinal cord in the upper region of their neck suffers a far serious paralysis than somebody who damaged their spinal cord further down in the neck region.
+Not every injury is the same, even if the level of injury is identical, the severity of the paralysis is governed by how severely the spinal cord has been traumatised.
+A complete break to the spinal cord normally results in complete paralysis below the level of injury.
 However, an incomplete injury which means the damage to the spinal-cord is less severe can often result in much less paralysis.
 It really differs greatly, some people are able to move fingers and toes and that's all, other people may be able to move one leg and maybe a couple of fingers, whilst some tetraplegics can manage to walk to a certain extent.
-Because the spinal-cord is so complex nearly every spinal-cord injury is slightly different, even if the level of injury is the same.
-I have met fellow tetraplegics with the same level as injury as me who are able to transfer into vehicles by themselves, get in and out of bed, whilst others are much less mobile and don't have anywhere near the movement I do.
+Because the spinal cord is so complex nearly every spinal-cord injury is slightly different, even if the level of injury is the same.
+I have met fellow tetraplegics with the same level of injury as me who are able to transfer into vehicles by themselves, get in and out of bed, whilst others are much less mobile and don't have anywhere near the movement I do.

-If you look upon the brain as being the electricity supply and the spinal-cord as the wire leading to all appliances, this is basically how your spinal column works.
+If you look at the brain as being the electricity supply and the spinal cord as the wire leading to all appliances, this is basically how your spinal column works.
 Let's say you have several junctions coming off that wire that lead to different parts of your body, if you damage the wire above that level then nothing below is going to work anymore.
-Obviously, this is the worst scenario, if that wire is only partially damaged then in many cases some movement and feeling can still exist below the injury, this is known as a "incomplete spinal-cord injury".
+Obviously, this is the worst scenario, if that wire is only partially damaged then in many cases some movement and feeling can still exist below the injury, this is known as an "incomplete spinal-cord injury".

 Young adults are more often the victim of spinal-cord injury, the majority of whom are males.
 Car and motorcycle accidents are responsible for about half of SCI cases.
 Many cases of tetraplegia have been caused by a sporting accident such as rugby, this is particularly common in the UK.
 Diving is also one of the most common causes of tetraplegia, in most cases young men diving into shallow water.